flim-labs/intensity-tracing-py/docs/v1.5/index.md

 **Time span** set the time interval, in seconds, for the _last visible data range on the duration x-axis_.
 For instance, if this value is set to 5s, the x-axis will scroll to continuously display the latest 5 seconds of real-time data on the chart.
 Users can choose a value from _1_ to _300_ s (seconds).

-The time span value, along with `update rate` affects the maximum number of points maintained on the plot.
-For further details, refer to the [Max Points and Draw Frequency](#max-points-and-draw-frequency) section.

 <hr>